 Now you’ve got the area that the buildings must overlap.
 Next, you want to extract the buildings in that area.

-buildings_34Sin Extract features from.
+in Extract features from.
 Check intersect in Where the features (geometric predicate), select the buffer intersection layer in By comparing to the features from.
-Save to the
+Save to thevector_analysis.gpkg

 You will probably find that not much seems to have changed.
 If so, move the well_located_houses layer to the top of the layers list, then zoom in.

 The red buildings are those which match our criteria, while the buildings in green are those which do not.